- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Umbilical cord compression can occur due to various complications during pregnancy and the labor and delivery process.

 Certain risk factors increase the likelihood of a compressed umbilical cord, making it essential for medical professionals to monitor both mother and baby properly.
-When negligence delays intervention, the risk of brain injury, organ failure, or even death rises.
+When negligence delays intervention, the risk of brain damage, organ failure, or even death rises.

 Umbilical Cord Prolapse